-The bank’s new operating model would affect jobs throughout the operations organisation.
-Careful attention to organisational change management (OCM) became essential to measuring the impacts of changes at the bank and to overseeing a sensitive, responsive programme of communications and involvement.
+The bank’s new operating model would affect jobs throughout the operations organization.
+Careful attention to organizational change management (OCM) became essential to measuring the impacts of changes at the bank and to overseeing a sensitive, responsive program of communications and involvement.

 For team members focused on implementing new processes and systems, overlooking matters of employee engagement is a natural hazard.
 Nonetheless, it’s the employees who carry out the envisioned changes and ensure success.
 OCM focuses on behind-the-scenes enablement of profound change by enlisting the support of stakeholders, giving them a voice and sharing information consistently.